xander2508/Notes/2. Enumeration/TCP/80. Hyper Text Transfer Protocol (HTTP)/Applications/Windows ASPX.md

   - HyperTextTransferProtocol
 ---

+`Active Server Page Extended` (`ASPX`) is a file type/extension written for [Microsoft's ASP.NET Framework](https://docs.microsoft.com/en-us/aspnet/overview).
+On a web server running the ASP.NET framework, web form pages can be generated for users to input data.
+On the server side, the information will be converted into HTML.

 - ASPX pages are the primary building blocks of a Windows ASP.NET application.
 - These pages contain server-side code written in languages like C# or VB.NET within special <% %> tags.
 - ASPX pages are processed on the server before being sent to the client's browser, allowing for dynamic content generation.